bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 an invalid value to certain props.
 These warnings are provided to help you ensure that your application is using the correct props and values.

-Warnings should be corrected before moving your project into production!

 In some cases, you may want to disable these warnings (not recommended).
 You can do so by setting the following process envinronment variable: